Doi Station (Hiroshima)

 Doi Station (土居駅, Doi-eki) is a former JR West Kabe Line station located in Togouchi, Yamagata District, Hiroshima Prefecture, Japan.
 It closed on December 1, 2003, when operation of the line was discontinued/suspended between Kabe Station and Sandankyō Station.

 History

-The station was opened as a part of section between Sandankyō Station and Kake Station in 27 July 1969.
+The station was opened as a part of section between Sandankyō Station and Kake Station on 27 July 1969.
 The station was abolished when the section between Sandankyō station and Kabe Station was closed.

 Lines

 The station was formerly served by Kabe Line.